DonWachsmalstift/Diamond/logbooks/dayshift_2/dayshift_2.md

 - mono problems in the night <br>

 08.07.:
-- 08:30 mono went off when first catalytic cycle started
+- 08:30 mono went off when first catalytic cycle started; took 2 hours to solve problem

 ## start of day shift at 7:30##